-Next was the Avocado Bacon Burger, their take on the California regional burger-style.
-Ed seemed particularly excited for this one.
+Next was the Avocado Bacon Burger; it’s their take on the California regional burger style.
+Ed seemed particularly excited about this one.
 It scored higher points on his scale than the All-American Cheeseburger.

-He loves things piled up on his food, the exact opposite of what I like.
-I’m also not fond of avocados, so I sat this one out.
+He loves things piled up on his food, the opposite of what I like.
+Also, I wouldn’t say I like avocados, so I sat this one out.
 It sure was pretty, though.